-Students are expected to dress comfortably as a young student at all times: Jeans, shirts tucked into pants or at least covering the midriff, dresses, tennis shoes or other proper footwear.
-During fall and spring, shorts - length to knees may also be worn.
-Flip flops are not appropriate.
+Students are expected to dress comfortably as a young student at all times that is appropriate to enhance the educational environment.
+Jeans, shirts tucked into pants, dresses, and tennis shoes or other proper footwear.

-Intermediate grade students especially grades 6-8 are not allowed to use cosmetics during school hours.
+Students are not allowed to use cosmetics during school hours.

-Appropriate warm clothing during winter months and rain gear during spring and fall: Warm coats, hats, mittens, overshoes.
+Appropriate warm clothing during winter months and rain gear during spring and fall include warm coats, hats, mittens, and overshoes.
 Students may remain indoors whenever the weather is below zero whether by actual degrees or by chill factor.
-Students without appropriate clothing may have to remain indoors or on deck during recesses.
+Students without appropriate clothing may be have to remain indoors or on deck during recesses.
 This may affect a student's general health as outdoor exercise and fresh air are both stimulating and physically energizing.

-Students are required to wear shoes at all times because of laws governing fires and emergency evacuation of public buildings.
-When students wear snow boots, another pair of shoes must available to wear in the classroom.
+Students are required to wear shoes at all times because of laws governing fires and emergency evacuations of public buildings.
+When students wear snow boots, another pair of shoes must be available to wear in the classroom.